 Awareness of due dates for work and assignments is vital.

 From this, prepare a detailed and complete schedule of how many hours will be required for readings, research and assignment writing.
 Don’t be unrealistic by not allowing for study breaks, sleep or a social life.
 The worst thing you can do while working full time and studying is procrastinating to such a degree that you’re up all night trying to write an assignment with an important work meeting the following morning.

 The most important part about scheduling… STICKING TO IT!

 We now live in a world where a candidate for a role is usually preferred by an employer of choice if they have a relevant qualification behind them as well as industry experience.
 The benefits of furthering your understanding of your field via studying are paramount and the best aspect of working while you study is that nothing beats the hands-on, practical experience your job will bring to your understanding of your subjects.

-To determine whether returning to study is the right decision for you, Harvest Human Resources offers careers workshops to help individuals make informed decisions about their next career move.
+To determine whether returning to study is the right decision for you, Harvest Careers can help you make informed decisions about your next career move.